Special effects of Batman Returns: Batskiboat

 Two custom-made cable-operated penguin puppets, equipped with remotely launched missiles, were created by Jim Towler for the missile attack shots.
 The corkscrew tracks were initially considered for digital or optical removal, but Bob Skotak devised an in-camera solution: black tissue paper was painted and sprayed with adhesive to cover the tracks, and razor blades attached to the front wheels sliced open fine slits in the paper as the model passed, rendering the tracks invisible on film.

-To heighten realism, the batskiboat model featured a scaled rocket engine with a flame ribbon lit before each take, powered by a nine-volt battery-driven fan that pushed the flame outward.
+To heighten realism, the Batskiboat model featured a scaled rocket engine with a flame ribbon lit before each take, powered by a nine-volt battery-driven fan that pushed the flame outward.
 Achieving atmospheric effects in the tunnel proved difficult: water was stagnant and prone to looking miniature.
 To counter this, the crew sprayed lacquer onto the water surface to create mottled scum, then added billowing fog introduced through four tunnel openings.
-The cold water and warm lighting created a natural inversion layer, allowing fog to settle in cloudlike patterns throughout the tunnel, lending an effective eerie atmosphere.
+The cold water and warm lighting created a natural inversion layer, allowing fog to settle in cloudlike patterns throughout the tunnel, lending an effectively eerie atmosphere.

-Due to the numerous interactive elements — fire reflections on water, smoke perspective, missile launches — the sequence was shot almost entirely in-camera, enabling the director to see completed shots immediately without reliance on postproduction guesswork.
+Due to the numerous interactive elements—fire reflections on water, smoke perspective, missile launches—the sequence was shot almost entirely in-camera, enabling the director to see completed shots immediately without reliance on guesswork as to how it would look postproduction.

-The sequence culminates with the batskiboat bursting through the roof of the Arctic World pavilion.
-Effects supervisor Mike Fink recalled that two cameras captured this moment from wide and tight angles, enhancing the scene’s impact.
+The sequence culminates with the Batskiboat bursting through the roof of the Arctic World pavilion.
+Effects supervisor Mike Fink recalled that two cameras captured this moment from wide and tight angles, enhancing the scene's impact.
 The model was mounted on a hidden armature pylon and thrust through a breakaway plaster miniature facade of Arctic World, constructed from precut sections backed by balsa wood and detailed on the reverse.
-Filming occurred at high frame rates — 60 to 70 frames per second — capturing the dramatic destruction in slow motion.
+Filming occurred at high frame rates—60 to 70 frames per second—capturing the dramatic destruction in slow motion.

-Braced for a final confrontation with the Penguin, Batman powers the batskiboat through the sewer tunnels toward the lair.
+Braced for a final confrontation with the Penguin, Batman powers the Batskiboat through the sewer tunnels toward the lair.
 The extensive quarter-scale tunnel miniature featured an underwater track, one section angled upward to facilitate the breakthrough shot.
 The 5-foot-long model was propelled by air pressure at speeds up to 35 mph, while carefully directed air streams created realistic water surface waves.